 - Installs Azure SignTool via

-- Authenticates to Azure Key Vault using the managed identity
+dotnet tool - Authenticates to Azure Key Vault using the managed identity

 - Signs all

-files in the repository - Verifies each signature
+.ps1files in the repository - Verifies each signature

 - Publishes the signed scripts as a build artifact